2023 Year 7 Transition Arrangements

 Music at Shevington High School

 If your child currently plays or is wanting to play a string, brass or woodwind instrument please consider this with us at Shevington.
+We also offer drum kit, vocals, guitar and piano lessons.
 It is an amazing experience and they get so much from it socially but also it improves academic ability, confidence, thinking skills and memory retention.
-Not only that, it is ace to be able to play and instrument!
+Not only that, it is great to be able to play an instrument!

 For any more information on contact Mr Beaton via email or ring the school office and ask to speak to the finance team.